waterrmalann/waterrmalann.github.io/content/blog/conversational-games-bot.md

 +++
-title = "Conversational Games Bot" date = 2021-01-19
+title = "A chat bot to play conversational games with." date = 2021-01-19
 +++